akhildsn/My_Blog/_posts/2021-03-13-Automating Outlook mails using python.md

   m.send() # sending the mail and the loop repeats for all the selected customers
 ```

-Thank you!!
+Thank you for reading!!
 Hope it helps